How do I transfer title for a deceased family member’s house?

 Does a Transfer on Death Deed affect my rights while I’m alive?

 No, the Transfer on Death Deed is not valid until you die.
 That means the beneficiary you named in the Transfer on Death Deed won’t be able to control your property.
 You don’t need the beneficiary’s permission to mortgage or sell the land.
 Your property is not subject to the beneficiary’s debts.
 Your interest in the real estate only goes to the recipient once you die.

 Our TX real estate attorney is always available to serve Cypress, Tomball, and Northwest Houston and the surrounding communities of Texas.
 Get legal representation that works best for you!
-Contact the Law Office of Troy M. Moore and give us a call at 281-970-8039, or you can email us on our firm’s website.
+Contact the Law Office of Troy M. Moore, PLLC and give us a call at 281-970-8039, or you can email us on our firm’s website.